 But the saving account’s interest rate—the amount of return you get for keeping your funds in the account—will factor much more heavily into your decision.
 Increasingly, online or community banks are offering competitive savings account interest rates of above 1%, but these institutions rarely have many physical locations for you to utilize.
 And if you don’t need to access these funds often, you might want to consider other products like certificates of deposits (CDs), which offer even higher interest rates.
 You can learn more about business savings accounts with this guide from Fundera.
 Once you’ve done your research, consult with a financial advisor to ensure you make the best decision for your business.

-Once your money is safely stored in a business checking or savings account, you should know how to track what money comes in and out each month.
-Stay tuned for the next installment of this series on choosing the best bookkeeping tools for your small business.
+Once your money is safely stored in a business checking or savings account, you'll want to take steps to establish your small business credit history.
+Stay tuned for the next installment of this series on choosing the best small business credit cards.